Every marketer today knows the pressure: hit hyper-growth targets while doing more with less.

 Narrow in on your champions.

-And on average, 20% or more of your customers (aka your raving fans) are changing jobs yearly.
-If you’re not already, you should keep tabs on these champions.
+On average, 20% or more of your customers (aka your raving fans) change jobs yearly.

 The best way to win new business is by tapping into your relationships with current and past customers.
-Your brand equity stays with them through each promotion and each new organization they enter.
+Your brand equity follows them through each promotion and each new organization they enter.

 My ABM playbook for identifying past customers when they move to new jobs has made my path to closing best-fit customers one of our biggest ABX wins.

-We already know what success looks like for our best-fit customers.
-And UserGems helps sort through the noise and pinpoint where most of these champions are landing in our white space accounts.
+We know what success looks like for our best-fit customers.
+UserGems tracks when these champions move to new companies in our target accounts.

 3. Align roles & responsibilities

-You’ve done it!
-You’ve aligned with your GTM (Go-to-Market) team on your best-fit accounts for the year, and you can start to build programs to execute against your revenue goals.
+Once you've aligned with your GTM team on target accounts, build programs to hit your revenue goals.

 By leading with data, you’re already laying the groundwork for successful sales buy-in, which is typically one of the most challenging obstacles to overcome to get these strategies off the ground for long-lasting success.